 While some may say that these concerns cannot be linked to mining, a study published in October 2014 shows that coal dust is carcinogenic.
 Further, this dust contributes to water, air, and soil pollution.

 What actions are being taken to combat this?

 As a result of the Elk River contamination, six employees of Freedom Industries were indicted for not meeting a reasonable standard of care in the management of their company.
 This mirrors the charges brought against Massey Energy CEO Don Blankenship for his role in violating numerous safety regulations in the Big Branch Explosion.
-Attorney Sean P. McGinley of DiTrapano Barrett DiPiero McGinley & Simmons, PLLC is one of the attorneys who is fighting against Blankenship to restore the health and safety of the area.
+Attorney Sean P. McGinley of DiPiero Simmons McGinley & Bastress, PLLC is one of the attorneys who is fighting against Blankenship to restore the health and safety of the area.
 However, both the Elk River and Big Branch incidents are only the tip of the iceberg when it comes to coal miner safety in West Virginia.
 It should not take accidents that threaten the life of residents for these companies to be held accountable for breaking the law and putting their workers at risk.

 If you or a loved one have been injured or become sick as a result of working in the coal mines, you deserve to hold companies liable for your injuries.
 Contact DiPiero Simmons McGinley & Bastress, PLLC for a free case evaluation to determine if legal action can be taken on your behalf.